19th-century London: Port of London

-London was both the world's largest port, and a major shipbuilding center in itself, for the entire 19th century.
+London was both the world's largest port, and a major shipbuilding centre in itself, for the entire 19th century.
 At the beginning of the century, this role was far from secure after the strong growth in world commerce during the later decades of the 18th century rendered the overcrowded Pool of London incapable of handling shipping levels efficiently.
 Sailors could wait a week or more to offload their cargoes, which left the ships vulnerable to theft and enabled widespread evasion of import duties.
 Losses on imports alone from theft were estimated at £500,000 per year in the 1790s – estimates for the losses on exports have never been made.
 Anxious West Indian traders combined to fund a private police force to patrol Thames shipping in 1798, under the direction of magistrate Patrick Colquhoun and Master Mariner John Harriott.
-This Marine Police Force, regarded as the first modern police force in England, was a success at apprehending would-be thieves, and in 1800 it was made a public force via the Depredations on the Thames Act 1800.
+This Marine Police Force, regarded as the first modern police force in England, was a success at apprehending would-be thieves, and it was made a public force via the Depredations on the Thames Act 1800.
 In 1839 the force would be absorbed into and become the Thames Division of the Metropolitan Police.